-Wondering if you should try to make your own baby food?
-We love making our own baby food because you can be sure your baby is getting the best food possible.
 Sweet potato baby food is great to start with because it’s nutrient dense and versatile.
-For feeding on the go we’ve found some great refillable pouches.
+You can even bring it with you in refillable pouches (more on that below!)
 They’re convenient, less expensive than store-bought, and easy to fill with the Squooshi feeding station.

 Like many first time moms, I am wandering into the unknown of baby food for the first time.
 It’s exciting, but also a little overwhelming.
 What should she eat first?
 Should I make my own baby food?
 If so, how do I make my own baby food?
 And how long will this take?